-The Klymit Insulated Double V Sleeping Pad is a completely new item launched in 2017.
+The Klymit Insulated Double V Sleeping Pad is a completely new item launched recently.
 With the R-value 4.4, this is a double-wide luxury for 4-season insulation and comfort for campers and hikers.

 Key features & benefits

 - Air pump bag included; it doubles as the pad’s stuff sack.